NxRelay for whole network

 Run RADIUS account server. ex) 0 = false, 1 = true

-Which policy to applyWhen you run NxRelay as the DNS server for your network it starts filtering with the policy associated to the login token you set up in its config file.
-But that is just a default policy for NxRelay.
+Which policy to applyWhen you run NxRelay as the DNS server for your network it starts filtering with the policy associated to the login token you set in its config file.
+However, that is just a default policy for NxRelay.
 You can apply a different policy based on a private IP address in your local network.
 On NxCloud's operator GUI, create a user and associate a private IP address or IP range to the user.
 Now the users on the associated IP address or IP address range will be under the policy of the user you created on NxCloud GUI.